-Romania: HPP Vidraru modernization tender cancelled6.
-May 2020. / SEE Energy News
+Romania: HPP Vidraru modernization tender cancelled, SEE Energy News

 The tender for the reconstruction and modernization of hydropower plant Vidraru, operated by Hidroelectrica, has been cancelled, according to the Romanian electronic public procurement system (SEAP).

 According to the information on SEAP, the reason for the cancellation is that only unacceptable or non-compliant bids have been submitted and, in line with the Romanian legislation, the contracting entity has the obligation to cancel the procedure for awarding the contract or framework agreement in the following cases: if no bids has been submitted or no admissible bids has been submitted.